digitalist/systemdrop/README.md

 - TrueOS uses OpenRC init system for managing services.
 See differences [here](https://www.trueos.org/handbook/using.html#managing-system-services-and-daemons).
 Example: autostart openvpn : `sudo rc-update add openvpn default`

+- TrueOS comes with a firewall (ipfw) and it's enabled by default.
+So you can't ssh into your machine unless you add `tcp 22` line to `/etc/ipfw.openports`

 #### Getting Intel Graphics to work on "hybrid" laptops

 actual for `FreeBSD 12.0-CURRENT #11 81fec14cc(trueos-master): Wed Dec 20 14:49:06 UTC 2017`